JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 ![Current layout](current-layout.png){width=700}

-If you decompose your application into individual components, you'll end up with a more structured layout, in which each component handles its responsibilities:
+If you decompose your application into individual components, you'll end up with a more structured layout in which each component handles its responsibilities:

 ![Structured layout with components](structured-layout.png){width=700}